HOURS of PLAY

 - b) while the program is still in session,

-and must allow all non-participating members to tag up before them when the program ends (i.e. program participants must sit out the first tag-up session on each court unless there are no members waiting for a court).
+Members must allow all non-participating members to tag up before them when the program ends (i.e. program participants must sit out the first tag-up session on each court unless there are no members waiting for a court).

 Likewise a member about to come off a court who has been playing during non-programmed playing time must not put their tag up for another court period before their current court time is over.
 Members coming off court cannot be ahead of any player already tagged up on the wait line when the court changeover takes place.